democracyworks/kehaar/README.md

 #### Examples

+> All examples are exercised by the example project.
+See
+> example/README.md for details.

-Assuming that a rabbitmq connection is available as `connection`.
+The following assumes that a rabbitmq connection is available as `connection`.

 Some typical patterns: